tuliotoffolo/kotlin-mip/README.md

 * high level modeling: write your MIP models in Java or Kotlin as easily as in high level languages such as [MathProg](https://en.wikibooks.org/wiki/GLPK/GMPL_(MathProg)).
-Particularly for Kotlin programmers: operator overloading makes it very to write linear expressions;
+Particularly for Kotlin programmers: operator overloading makes it very easy to write linear expressions;

 * full featured: